 Footnotes (and examples of how the ACP misleads readers and policymakers):

 1 The ACP, in this report, claims that 97.8 percent of prepubescent transgender children change their minds about being transgender after they hit puberty.
 This is based on a study from 1987, and researchers explain here why such studies are flawed (the gist is that the kids in that study and others were never transgender to begin with).
 Furthermore, pre-pubertal children do not receive hormonal interventions under Endocrine Society Guidelines.
-Only adolescents who have reached puberty do, and all existing literature suggests that transgender identity is stable after kids hit puberty (Cohen-Kettenis 2003, deVries 2014).
+Only adolescents who have reached puberty do, and all existing literature suggests that transgender identity is stable after youth hit puberty for the vast majority of these youth (Cohen-Kettenis 2003, deVries 2014).

 2 The ACP claims that hormonal interventions make it impossible for transgender individuals to have biological children.
 This is false.
 Transgender teens receiving hormonal interventions are offered fertility preservation measures as explained in Endocrine Society Guidelines and detailed here.

 Jack Turban's writing on neuroscience and children's mental health has appeared in The New York Times, The Journal of the American Academy of Child & Adolescent Psychiatry, and Kevin MD among others.
-Find him on Twitter @jack_turban or online at jackturban.com.
+Follow him on Twitter or online.

 Adelson, S. L., & of Child, T. A. A. (2012).
 Practice parameter on gay, lesbian, or bisexual sexual orientation, gender nonconformity, and gender discordance in children and adolescents.
 Journal of the American Academy of Child & Adolescent Psychiatry, 51(9), 957-974.